juanber84/phpqueue/README.md

 ```
 # New feature (Panel)

-For use it you must put a virtual host in /phpqueue/panel/web
+You must put a virtual host in /panel/web